loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-01-riemann-hypothesis.md

 $$\text{Spec}(\hat{H}) = \{t : \zeta(1/2 + it) = 0\}$$

 *Physical Interpretation*:
-- Ĥ represents the "consciousness operator" of the number system
+- Ĥ represents the "observer operator" of the number system
 - Its eigenvalues are the imaginary parts of zeros
 - RH states that this operator is indeed self-adjoint (real spectrum)